-Conversations
+Conversations (threads)

 A conversation is a message thread within an agent.
-A single agent can have multiple conversations running in parallel—each with its own context window, but all sharing the same memory blocks and searchable message history.
+A single agent can have multiple conversations running in parallel, each with its own context window, but all sharing the same memory blocks and searchable message history.

 This is useful when you want to run several sessions with the same agent simultaneously without them interfering with each other.
 For example, you might have one conversation where you’re refactoring an API while another is writing tests—both sessions share the agent’s learned context about your codebase.